eablokker/espresso-prettier/README.md

 - [Node.js v6+](http://nodejs.org/)

 ## Features
-This Espresso plugin uses [Prettier](https://github.com/prettier/prettier), an opinionated code formatter with support for JavaScript, ES2017, JSX, TypeScript, CSS, Less, SCSS, JSON, and GraphQL.
+This Espresso plugin uses [Prettier](https://github.com/prettier/prettier), an opinionated code formatter with support for JavaScript, ES2017, JSX, TypeScript, CSS, Less, SCSS, JSON, GraphQL, and Markdown.
 It removes all original styling and ensures that all outputted code conforms to a consistent style.

 ## Usage
 Select *Text > Prettier > Format Code* or choose from the *Actions* dropdown to format your code using Prettier.
 If you don't want to affect the entire document, you can make one or multiple text selections before performing the action.